1. If I (the client) am quite knowledgeable about personal finance & investing, then does it make sense for me to engage with you?

 • Yes

-• Almost all established Hourly-Fee / Fixed-Fee Financial Planners in India conduct their work almost entirely over audio / video calls and email i.e. it is an approach that has worked for thousands of clients of these established Hourly-Fee / Fixed-Fee Financial Planners
+• Almost all established Hourly-Fee / Fixed-Fee Financial Planners in India conduct their work almost entirely over audio / video calls and email i.e. it is an approach that has worked for thousands of clients of these established Hourly-Fee / Fixed-Fee Financial Planners (Note: To clarify, I do Audio calls and I do not do Video calls)

 5. But most experts say that active mutual funds are better than index funds.
 How can all of them be wrong?